 - .
 All courses are gender neutral. - Courses marked as one credit meet every day for the full year; those marked 0.5 meet every other day for the full year or every day for 1 semester.
-In other instances, remember that one-day per cycle (for a full year) equals 0.2 credits. - The availability of elective courses depends upon student enrollment.
+In other instances, remember that one day per cycle (for a full year) equals 0.2 credits. - The availability of elective courses depends upon student enrollment.
 A course may be canceled if an insufficient number of students enroll. - Subject areas are arranged alphabetically within this section.
-The lower grade-level courses are usually listed first within each subject area. - The letters "PPC" mean the number of periods per cycle that the course meets.
-Most courses meet every day, hence 6 PPC. - Students should select courses at the appropriate level of difficulty.
+The lower grade-level courses are usually listed first within each subject area. - Students should select courses at the appropriate level of difficulty.
 Discussions with teachers and school counselors can help students choose the most appropriate courses. - Ordinarily, all courses are open to students who have taken the prerequisites.
 However, some courses are specifically designed for students with particular abilities and thus have limited enrollment.
 Some important definitions that are used in this regard are: